jincubator/the-compact/README.md

 $ forge coverage
 ```

+## Development and Testing

+**Testing Requirements:**
+-   **Foundry**: The project uses Foundry for testing and development.
+Install via the official installer.
+-   **Dependencies**: Run `forge install` to install all required dependencies including Permit2, Solady, and other libraries.
+-   **Gas Snapshots**: Tests include gas snapshots to track performance.
+Run `forge test -v` to see detailed gas usage.
+-   **Coverage**: Generate coverage reports with `forge coverage` to ensure comprehensive testing.

+**Key Test Categories:**
+-   **Unit Tests**: Located in `test/unit/` covering individual components and logic.
+-   **Integration Tests**: Located in `test/integration/` covering end-to-end workflows.
+-   **Benchmark Tests**: Test the benchmarking functionality for withdrawal cost measurement.
+-   **Permit2 Tests**: Comprehensive tests for Permit2 integration including witness data handling.

+**Development Notes:**
+-   The contract uses Solady's ERC6909 implementation for gas efficiency.
+-   All external functions include comprehensive NatSpec documentation.
+-   The codebase follows strict gas optimization patterns with extensive use of assembly.
+-   The protocol uses custom errors for better gas efficiency and clearer debugging.
+-   Extensive integration with Permit2 enables gasless transactions with flexible support for custom witness data.

 ## Usage (Flows by Actor)

 The Compact V1 facilitates interactions between several key actors.
 Here's how typical participants might use the system.
 See the full interface definitions in [`src/interfaces/`](./src/interfaces/) and detailed explanations in [Key Concepts](#key-concepts).